 CERVICAL KYPHOSIS

 Cervical Kyphosis refers to an exaggerated curve in the neck.
-It can be present in children and adults.
+It can occur in children and adults.
 Cervical kyphosis usually occurs from a congenital condition or from trauma or aging — affecting both children and adults.
 Unfortunately, the symptoms range from mild pain to debilitating systemic deformity and pain.

 Cervical Kyphosis